qld-gov-au/pattern-library/README.md

 	- SWE 3 is used for all new websites
 	- **SWE 3 replaces SWE 2**
 	- SWE 3's appearance laregly reflects SWE 2
-	- SWE 3 is not feature complete, required components will be ported as necessary.
+	- SWE 3 is not feature complete, required components will be ported as necessary

 ## Quick links